bitovi/canjs.com/guides_source/recipes.md

 making application code simpler, using CanJS to handle events can help to automatically prevent [memory leaks](http://bitovi.com/blog/2012/04/zombie-apocolypse.html).

-A `can.Control` allows us to define how the application should behave when its state changes.
-To do this, extend `can.Control`.
+To handle events, extend `can.Control`.

 	var PeopleList = can.Control.extend({
 		//behavior